moorcode/responsive-web-design/balance-sheet/README.md

 The :first-of-type pseudo-selector is used to target the first element that matches the selector.
 Create an h1 .flex span:first-of-type selector to target the first span element in your .flex container.
 Remember that your span elements are reversed, visually, so this will appear to be the second element on the page.

 Give your new selector a font-size property of 0.7em to make it look like a sub-heading.

+## Step 38
+The :last-of-type pseudo-selector does the exact opposite - it targets the last element that matches the selector.
+Create an h1 .flex span:last-of-type selector to target the last span in your flex container, and give it a font-size property set to 1.2em to make it look like a header.

+## Step 39
+You wrapped your table in a section element - now you can style that to give your table a border.
+Create a section selector, and give it a max-width property set to 40rem for responsive design.
+Set the margin property to 0 auto to center it, and set the border property to 2px solid #d0d0d5.

+## Step 42
+The calc() function is a CSS function that allows you to calculate a value based on other values.
+For example, you can use it to calculate the width of the viewport minus the margin of an element:

+Example Code
+.example {
+  margin: 10px;
+  width: calc(100% - 20px);
+}
+Give #years a margin of 0 -2px, and a padding set to 0.5rem calc(1.25rem + 2px) 0.5rem 0.